lawear/ROAD-TO-HYBRID-CLOUD/README.md

 ## 📘 Purpose
 The goal of this lab is to practice and strengthen system administration skills, focusing on **Active Directory Domain Services (AD DS)** setup, domain joining, and user management — all within a virtualized environment.

+Error Explanation:
+The PowerShell error occurred because the ADDSDeployment module and its cmdlets (such as Install-ADDSForest) were not available on the system.
+These commands are part of the Active Directory Domain Services (AD DS) feature in Windows Server, not a downloadable PowerShell module.
+Installing the AD DS role with management tools (Install-WindowsFeature AD-Domain-Services -IncludeManagementTools) resolves the issue by adding the required module and cmdlets.
 ---

 ## ⚙️ Lab Overview